zhxiaokang/RASflow/README.md

 RASflow has been evaluated on 4 datasets including two model organisms (human and mouse) and a non-model organism (Atlantic cod).
 To keep this repository as light as possible, the evaluation of RASflow on real datasets is deposited here: [RASflow_realData](https://git.app.uib.no/Xiaokang.Zhang/rasflow_realdata)

 ## References
 RASflow is available as a preprint on bioRxiv: [Zhang X, Jonassen I. RASflow: An RNA-Seq Analysis Workflow with Snakemake. bioRxiv.
-2019 Nov 839191.](https://www.biorxiv.org/content/10.1101/839191v1)
+2019 Nov 839191.](https://www.biorxiv.org/content/10.1101/839191v1) Recently accepted by BMC Bioinformatics.

-It has been submitted to BMC Bioinformatics and is currently under review.